English for Speakers of Other Languages (ESOL)

 Scotland our New Home

 Some of our ESOL students are also involved in a filmmaking project for young people with refugee experience who are making a home in Scotland.
 The project develops the young people's filmmaking skills, confidence in their artistic imagination and in their right to tell their stories, in the way they want to tell them.
-Click here to find out more Scotland our New Home.
+Click here to find out more about Scotland our New Home.